AlessandroLorenzi/owncloud-radius/README.md

 I need using radius with owncloud, i write radius support! :)

-Need php-pecl-radius

-yum install -y php-pecl-radius.x86\_64

-Adding radius support to this plugin

-http://owncloud.org/support/custom-user-configuration/
+It is an extension to app "user\_external". http://owncloud.org/support/custom-user-configuration/

+This plug-in contains "Pure PHP radius class", a PHP class to connect to RADIUS.
+This sofware is Copyright (c) 2008, SysCo systemes de communication sa

 To install copy user\_external into /var/www/html/owncloud/apps/

-And insert into config/config.php this config:
+Insert into config/config.php this config:

  'user\_backends'=>array(